john-h-kastner/regex-complement-prolog/regex.md

 The final step in parsing is handling the end of the input string.
 When there are no more characters available, we examine the stack to determine if there if it contains a single regex .
-When this is the case, that expression the final parsed expression.
-If there is more than one regular expression on the stack, then the input string was not a well formed postfix regex , so the predicate fails.
+When this is the case, that expression is the final parsed expression.
+If there is more than one regular expression on the stack, then the input string was not a well formed postfix regular expression, so the predicate fails.

 ```{.prolog file=regex.pl}